 You can order our booklets and leaflets for free.
-Visit be.macmillan.org.uk or call us on 0808 808 00 00.
+Call us on 0808 808 00 00 or visit orders.macmillan.org.uk

 Your partner

 If you have a partner, you may find that the uncertainty of the future, or side effects of treatment, can affect your relationship.
 Sometimes partners try to protect each other.
 They avoid talking about the illness as they do not want to upset the other person.
 But talking about what is happening and how you both feel can help you both feel less alone.
 You might also find that being open about the situation and your feelings strengthens your relationship.